plule/DEFract/README.markdown

 I (Pierre Lulé) made the navigation and the rendering.

-For the knowledge, the main source is [an awesome serie of blog entries](http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/) that everyone should read.
+For the science behind this, the main source is [an awesome serie of blog entries](http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/) that everyone should read.

 The fractals' definitions are from this blog and [fractal forums](www.fractalforums.com/).